navneet627/navneet627/README.md

 ## About Me
 I build reliable, maintainable software and love solving hard problems with elegant solutions.
 I enjoy working across the full stack and contributing to open source.
 I value clarity, testing, and collaborative teams.

-- 🔭 Currently: working on meaningful projects and improving my craft
+Currently: working on meaningful projects and improving my craft
-- 🌱 Learning: advanced patterns in distributed systems and observability
-- 💬 Ask me about: system design, backend engineering, TypeScript, and automation
+Learning: advanced patterns in distributed systems and observability Ask me about: system design, backend engineering
-- ⚡ Fun: coffee, chess, and building helpful developer tools

----

 ## What I Do
 - Design and implement scalable backend services
 - Build user-friendly frontends with attention to UX and accessibility
 - Automate workflows and CI/CD for fast, safe releases
-- Mentor others, write clear documentation, and ship with tests

 ---

 ## Skills
-- Languages: TypeScript, Python, Go, SQL
+- Languages: Java
-- Backend: Node.js, Express, FastAPI, gRPC
+- Backend: Springboot
-- Frontend: React, Next.js, Tailwind CSS
-- Databases: PostgreSQL, Redis, MongoDB
+- Databases: MySQL
-- Cloud & DevOps: AWS, Docker, GitHub Actions, Terraform
+- Cloud & DevOps: AWS, Docker, GitHub Actions
-- Testing & Observability: Jest, pytest, Prometheus, Grafana

 (If you'd like, I can convert the above into badge icons and a compact skill grid.)